krimuru9336/AI5109-Distributed-Applications/FINAL_PROJECT/MODULE-4/README.md

 This repository contains source code for the "Distributed Applications" module in the Winter Semester 2023/2024 at Fulda University of Applied Sciences.

-# MODULE 3 - Implementation of Real-Time Message Communication App - ChatApp
+# MODULE 4 - Editing and Deleting Messages - ChatApp

 This Android application showcases a real-time message communication feature, allowing users to engage in text-based conversations with timestamps.
 The project focuses on simplicity and functionality, omitting complex media elements such as images or videos.

 ## Features

-- **Real-Time Messaging:** Users can send and receive text messages seamlessly in real-time.
+- **Real-Time Messaging:** Users can send, edit, delete and receive text messages seamlessly in real-time.
 - **Timestamps:** Each message is accompanied by a timestamp, providing contextual information about when the message was sent.

 ## Implementation Details